ibm-cloud-docs/logs-router/config_report.md

 Where `ACCOUNT` is a unique indicator for your account.

-## Saving a copy of your target configuration
+## Saving a copy of your target configurations
 {: #config_report_save_target_cli}
 {: cli}